nanomq/nanomq/docs/en_US/installation/packages.md

 You can select the appropriate installation version of NanoMQ based on your specific business requirements.
 To do this, simply replace `nanomq` in the installation command with the corresponding version code:

-- For the SQLite Edition of NanoMQ, use `nanomq-sqlite`.
+- For the SQLite Edition of NanoMQ, use `nanomq-sqlite`
-- For the MsQuic Edition of NanoMQ, use `nanomq-msquic`.
+- For the MsQuic Edition of NanoMQ, use `nanomq-msquic`
-- For the Full Version of NanoMQ, use `nanomq-full`.
+- For the Full Version of NanoMQ, use `nanomq-full`

 ## Install NanoMQ